When you live outside the rat race and have an advice-giving travel site, people are always asking questions. Like:

 - I work as needed.

 There are tons of jobs to do while traveling the world.
-In seven years of travel I’ve worked for eleven months total.
+In seven+ years of travel I’ve worked for thirteen months total.
 In 2014, I started teaching myself how to make money with a website.
 In 2015, I got more serious about it.
 Because I’m unwilling to treat this site like a job, I still make less than half of what my poorest friends are making.
 But I have enough money to do the things I want to do, and I’m rich in the commodity I care most about: time.

 How Do I Start a Blog Like You?!